Coral Wines

 Shop

-Entering the world of wine can seem confusing: hundreds of labels, different varieties, unfamiliar regions and terms you’re hearing for the first time.
-But the good news is – you don’t need to be an expert to enjoy good wine.
-It’s enough to know a few basic things.
+Entering the world of wine can seem confusing: hundreds of labels, different varieties, unknown regions, and terms you are hearing for the first time.
+However, the good news is—you do not have to be an expert to enjoy a good wine.
+Knowing a few basics is sufficient.

 Rosé wines are light and fruity, often the right choice for informal occasions and light meals.

-Sparkling wines (prosecco, cava, champagne) bring festivity and pair easily with food – from appetizers to desserts.
+Sparkling wines (Prosecco, Cava, Champagne) bring a sense of celebration and pair easily with food—from appetizers to desserts.

 Each style has its own character and ideal moment.
 Try several of them until you discover what suits you best.

-A grape variety is like a person’s character – it determines what the wine “tells”.
+A grape variety is like a person’s character—it determines what the wine “says.”
 Some basic guidelines:

-Cabernet Sauvignon: powerful, tannic red wine with aromas of blackcurrant, bell pepper and spices.
+Cabernet Sauvignon: a powerful, tannic red wine with aromas of blackcurrant, bell pepper, and spices.

-Merlot: softer, more fruity, often with notes of plum and chocolate.
+Merlot: softer, fruitier, often with notes of plum and chocolate.

 Chardonnay: can be light and citrusy or full and creamy (if aged in wood).

-Sauvignon Blanc: crisp white wine with notes of green apple, lime and grassy tones.
+Sauvignon Blanc: a crisp white wine with notes of green apple, lime, and grassy tones.

-Pinot Noir: light red wine with subtle fruity and earthy notes.
+Pinot Noir: a light red wine with subtle fruity and earthy notes.

-Get to know a few main varieties and you’ll learn a lot – after just a few tastings.
+Get to know a few main varieties and you will learn a lot—even after just a few tastings.

-Good wines are balanced, clean and have a pleasant finish.
-They are not necessarily expensive, nor complicated.
+Good wines are balanced, clean, and have a pleasant finish.
+They are not necessarily expensive or complicated.
 Here are a few quick indicators:

-• Wine should not have an unpleasant smell (of vinegar, spoiled fruit, mold).
+• The wine should not have an unpleasant odor (such as vinegar, spoiled fruit, or mold).

-• The taste must not be harsh, aggressive, or too sweet without reason.
+• The taste should not be sharp, aggressive, or overly sweet without reason.

-• A good sign is if the wine invites another sip.
+• It is a good sign if the wine invites another sip.

 Tips: